cncf/techdocs/assessments/0008-backstage.md

 #### SEO, Analytics and site-local search

-TBD

 We evaluate on the following:

 * Analytics:
-  - Is analytics enabled for the production server? *It doesn't look like the site has the Docusaurus `plugin-sitemap` plugin installed.*
+  - Is analytics enabled for the production server? *Yes, GA4 is enabled in production.*
-  - Is analytics disabled for all other deploys? *TBD.
-See below*
+  - Is analytics disabled for all other deploys? *Yes*
-  - If your project used Google Analytics, have you migrated to GA4?
-TBD
+  - If your project used Google Analytics, have you migrated to GA4? *Yes*
   - Can Page-not-found (404) reports easily be generated from you site analytics?
-Provide a sample of the site's current top-10 404s.
-TBD
+Provide a sample of the site's current top-10 404s. *Yes, Page-not-found reports can be generated using GA4*
-* Is site indexing supported for the production server, while disabled for website previews and builds for non-default branches? *Apparently that's automatic with* `plugin-sitemap`.
+* Is site indexing supported for the production server, while disabled for website previews and builds for non-default branches? *Yes, that's automatic with* `plugin-sitemap`.
 * Is local intra-site search available from the website? *Yes*
 * Are the current custodian(s) of the following accounts clearly documented: analytics, Google Search Console, site-search (such as Google CSE or Algolia) *No*